wangruinju/NYC_airport_market_share/README.md

 1. Taxi Business by Year: we can see the passenger traffic keeps growing until 2015.
 There is a big drop because we could not estimate the accurate number of passenger who took green taxi at 2016.

 2. Taxi Business by Month: it is reasonable that we can show the total number of passenger traffic monthly.
 It is interesting to see the passenger traffic fluctuate from Jan to Dec.
 The peak takes place at early summer.
 This is when the tourism of New York city gets popular.
 Futher exploration may be combined with tourism and weather data.
-Below are Manhattan Hotel Occupancy vs Time (2015-2016) and NYC weather.
+Below are Manhattan Hotel Occupancy vs Time (2015-2016) [4] and NYC monthly weather [5].

 <img src = https://github.com/wangruinju/NYC_airport_market_share/blob/master/images/Travel%20and%20Tourism.JPG width ="500">